-The Best Soft and Chewy Peanut Butter Cookies Recipe (flourless)
+The Soft and Chewy Peanut Butter Cookies Recipe You Need

-I wanted to give this cookie a craving-worthy, grown-up flavor.
-So the first thing I did was replace the classic, kids’ sweetened peanut butter with all-natural peanut butter made with no added sugar, just peanuts and salt.
+So how did I make this cookie so special?
+The first thing I did was replace the classic, kids’ sweetened peanut butter with all-natural peanut butter made with no added sugar, just peanuts and salt.
 Incidentally, did you know that peanuts make my list of the Best Foods for a Woman’s Libido?
 Yes, that means peanut butter is an aphrodisiac.
-Crazy but true!
-(I even put this recipe in my dessert cookbook, Eat Cake Naked.)
+I told you these were date night cookies.

-To give these Salted Peanut Cookies an even more “adult” flavor profile, and to add some texture, I sprinkled the just-baked cookies with large granules of sea salt.
+Next, I added some texture by sprinkling the just-baked cookies with large granules of sea salt.
 With each bite, the tongue is surprised by the sharp spike of salt followed by the smooth, mellow sweetness of the roasted peanut cookie.
-It’s so good!
+This one tiny addition takes the experience of eating the cookie from sweet monotony to surprising sensual pleasure.

 My soft peanut butter cookie ingredients